"If you are going to have a story, have a big story or none at all."

 Storytelling for the 21st Century

 Brian Bell is a stage director and performer based in Berlin.
 Originally from Texas, Brian’s work ranges from contemporary American plays, including Tracy Letts, Naomi Wallace, and Neil LaBute, to world premieres of new plays and devised works, most recently The Feast by Tony Fiorentino in Chicago and KING with PENG!Palast in Switzerland, as well as the classical repertoire in both English and German.
 In 2014 he made his directorial debut at the German National Theater (DNT) in Weimar with Tracy Letts’ Killer Joe, where he was the assistant to the artistic director from 2013-2015.
-Killer Joe was taken into the DNT’s repertoire in the 2015/16 season and can currently be seen in Weimar.
+An audience favorite, Killer Joe was in the DNT’s repertoire for three seasons and had its final performance in June of 2017.

 From 2006-2012 he lived in Chicago where he was the artistic director of Cabaret Vagabond and an ensemble member and literary manager at Adventure Stage Chicago.
 In the fall of 2015 he directed Bertolt Brecht's A Life of Galileo with the ETOPiA program at Northwestern University.
 Other Chicago credits include the Prop Thtr, Collaboraction, Lincoln Square Theatre, and Piccolo Theatre.
 In 2012 Brian's world premiere production of Tony Fiorentino's play The Feast was nominated for a Joseph Jefferson award for Best New Play.